StuDocu/mobile-qa-assignment/README.md

 ## Test Automation

-For the coding part you can clone this repo with `--bare` (and later push the solution with `--mirror` to a new repo in your accounts) and you'll have the code for a working React Native app, please follow the [Project Setup and Running](#project-setup-and-running) section below to get it running.
+For the coding part you can clone this repo by clicking `Use this template` at the top or through CLI with `--bare` (and later push the solution with `--mirror` to a new repo in your accounts) and you'll have the code for a working React Native app, please follow the [Project Setup and Running](#project-setup-and-running) section below to get it running.

-Your challenge is to list scenarios that you would test in this app (manually or automated) and to implement at least 5 of these cases in an automated way.
+Your challenge is to list scenarios that you would test in this app (manually, automated or both) and to implement at least 5 of these cases in an automated way.

 The technical solution choices regarding language and framework are up to you, however we would prefer to see something on JS or TS and possibly Appium framework, given we use these internally.
 Take this chance to show your knowledge not only regarding coding but also regarding integrating different features to an automation project as reporting, parallel execution, retries, screenshots and logging when failing, etc.